Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   ```bash
   echo "pciehp" | sudo tee /etc/modules-load.d/pciehp.conf
   ```
-- Create a udev rule for eGPU hotplug support:
+- (SKIP AT FIRST) Create a udev rule for eGPU hotplug support:
   ```bash
   # Modern GNOME and Mesa have excellent hot-plugging support.
 Start without any custom udev rules.
   # Only add this udev in case hotplug doesn't work. udev rule is a fallback if dmesg | grep -i "oculink\|pcieport" shows no detection or if lspci | grep -i amd fails after connecting the eGPU.